 Cubs copy their mother’s methods for locating food.
 Bears like grass, leaves, nuts, seeds, fruits, bulbs; they will also snack on beetles, worms, ants, and other insects.
 As we have noticed, they really enjoyed a blueberry snack in the sunshine and warm weather.
 Cubs gather berries quickly, using lips and swallowing them whole.

 When the environment is safe with no male bears around, there is plenty of action from fluffy cubs.
 They are very active, play for long periods wrestling or chasing each other.
 We had to take many images just to produce some sharp ones because of the challenging light in the woods.
-It was a bit of a struggle but it was well worth it.

 Bear cubs enjoy chewing a variety of objects that they find or pull some funny faces when they are bored.
 Furry siblings might play constantly nevertheless they remain vigilant all the time.